 For more information on our BCM activities, infectious disease countermeasures and BCM in our supply chain, please refer to the PDF listed below in the activity outcomes for FY2021 in the “FY2021 Performance” section at the end of this document.

 - Uses specific examples to illustrate key points that new executives need to take note of, including internal regulatory systems and issues relating to risk management and compliance.

 - An e-learning course that covers areas such as the basic approach to risk management and the role of managers regarding risk management.

 - These forums are targeted at Fujitsu Group staff responsible for disaster management and business continuity in Japan.
 They offer an opportunity for participants to share knowledge with the aim of improving our on-site responses to large-scale disasters.

 - Provides employees assigned to roles outside Japan with information and training in advance on Fujitsu’s risk management systems, and the key points of overseas-specific risks and how to deal with those risks.

 Disaster Management & BCM Training

-- During Japan’s annual Disaster Preparedness Week, held every September, we conduct nationwide disaster response drills that incorporate mock disaster exercises.
+Joint disaster response drills: The FY2021 theme for Japan’s annual nationwide disaster response drills that incorporate mock disaster exercises was the “Tokyo Inland Earthquake ”.
 These drills are used to ensure and to verify that Fujitsu and its group companies in Japan are fully versed in the essentials of dealing collaboratively with major disasters.
 (Proposed scenarios include “Tokyo Inland Earthquake” and “Nankai Trough Megathrust Earthquake”.)